Educational paper for GP's on ingrowing toenails by Michael O'Neill published in Pulse GP magazine march 2014

 - Footwear: Tight shoes may press on the side of the toenail

-- Injury/infection: Changes the growing area of the nail bed.
+- Injury (ie Sport): Damages the growing area of the nail bed.

 Toenails take about nine months to grow from the nail base to the top of the toe.